microsoft/FluidFramework/examples/apps/cra-demo/README.md

 There are three packages to install to get started with Fluid:

-`@fluid-experimental/fluid-static` - Manages creating and getting Fluid containers `@fluid-experimental/data-objects` - Contains the KVPair DataObject you will use to sync data `@fluid-experimental/get-container` - Defines the service connection to our local Fluid server
+`@fluid-experimental/fluid-static` - Manages creating and getting Fluid containers `@fluid-experimental/data-objects` - Contains the KeyValueDataObject you will use to sync data `@fluid-experimental/get-container` - Defines the service connection to our local Fluid server

 ### Using NPM